jlpdiez/AIDEdevelopment/README.md

     **$ ant edit**

-2. To generate the java code of the simulation using the model:
+2. To generate the java code of the simulation from the model:

     **$ mvn clean compile**